The Legal Obligations Of A Sole Trader – Everything You Need To Know

 You want the freedom to work wherever and whenever you choose to and to control every aspect of your business.
 And you wish to choose your own customers.

 Running your own business does, indeed, carry a number of benefits.
 However, it also carries risks and responsibilities.
-Yes, you will work for yourself and take all decisions.
+Yes, you will work for yourself and make all the decisions.

 However, that means there’s no one to stop you if you make a wrong choice.
 And yes, you will be the sole beneficiary of your successes.
 But you’ll also be personally liable for any debts you might incur.